The Selection: Controversy

-On January 12, 2012, a one-star review of Cass' book, The Selection, was posted on the book reviewing site Goodreads and on the reviewer's blog.
+On January 12, 2012, a one-star review of Cass' book, The Selection, was posted on the reviewer's blog.
 Later on the same day, Kiera Cass' literary agent, Elana Roth, posted a series of derogatory tweets on the social networking site Twitter.
 In a conversation that Cass and Roth allegedly believed was private—but was, in fact, public—Roth called the reviewer names, and both Roth and Cass collaborated on how best to bump the negative review down and boost positive reviews by manipulating the ranking system themselves.
 The controversy sparked an article by Publishers Weekly speaking out against this practice and raised an outcry from multiple reviewers, bloggers, and publications against the cyber-bullying of nonprofessional reviewers by authors and agents.

 Adaptations

 In 2012, Cass announced that The CW had optioned the rights to her series with the intent of turning it into a television series.
-The series would star Aimee Teegarden as America Singer, but the pilot was not picked up to series for the fall 2012 television season.
-A second pilot was ordered for the CW in 2013, starring Yael Grobglas as the same character but was also not picked up by the network.
+The series would star Aimee Teegarden as America Singer, but the pilot was passed on for the fall 2012 television season.
+A second pilot was ordered for the CW in 2013, starring Yael Grobglas as the same character but was also passed on by the network.

 In 2015, Warner Bros. announced they had bought the film rights of the book.
 Denise Di Novi and Alison Greenspan of DiNovi Pictures would produce alongside Pouya Shahbazian, with Katie Lovejoy to write the screenplay.

 In April 2020, it was announced that Netflix would be adapting the first book.
 As stated in a Variety article, it is going to be directed by Saudi Arabian filmmaker Haifaa Al-Mansour, previously partnered with Netflix on 2018's Nappily Ever After.
 Pouya Shahbazian and Denise Di Novi are set to produce, with Margaret French Isaac as executive producer.
 In May 2023, Netflix decided to cancel plans to produce the movie, but they still maintain film rights for the next few years.